-If you misuse or fail to abide by any conditions in the issue of use of your identification, or if you misuse your access control privileges, an investigation may be initiated.
-The investigation could result in penalties.
+If an individual misuses or fails to abide by any conditions in the issue of use of your identification, or if you misuse your access control privileges, an investigation will be initiated which could result in penalties.

-Penalties may also apply if you fail to abide by any of the conditions or regulations of holding an SAC including interfering with the normal operation of any electronic controlled door, gate or vehicle barrier.
+Penalties may also apply if you fail to abide by any of the conditions or regulations of holding an SAC including interfering with the normal operation of any electronic controlled door, gate, or vehicle barrier.